Handling Multi-Currency Exchange Rates in Reconciliation Permalink to this section

 record = FXRateRecord(**pair)

-# Programmatically invert to match canonical BASE/QUOTE convention
+# Invert programmatically to match the canonical BASE/QUOTE convention.

 record.mid_rate = 1.0 / record.mid_rate